Cor Gillis

-Cor Gillis (born 31 March 1989) is a Belgian association football player who currently plays for KVK Ninove.
+Cor Gillis (Born on the 31st of March in 1989) is a Belgian association football player who currently plays for KVK Ninove.

 Career

-Coming from the Anderlecht youth squad, Cor Gillis started his professional career in the 2006–2007 season for the Belgian champions.
-He suffered an injury in his debut for the team and had to return in the next season with only 1 cap.
+Coming from the Anderlecht youth squad, Cor Gillis started his professional career in the 2006–2007 season for the Belgian Champions.

+He had suffered an injury in his debut for the team and had to return in the next season with only 1 cap.

-Altogether he has made around 1900 minutes of play for the Belgian Champs in the Belgian league.
-He also starred in the UEFA Cup.
+In total, he has played approximately 1900 minutes for the Belgian Champs in the Belgian league and was featured prominently in the UEFA Cup.

 Gillis made a substitute appearance of 1 minute against Bayern in the UEFA Cup last year.

-In 2008, Cor didn't even have a contract at Anderlecht, he was there simply as a youth player who sometimes trained with the first squad, although he was a member of their reserve team.
-He was hoping for some playing minutes in the Belgian cup, but never played as Anderlecht bought a new defender.
+In 2008, Cor didn't even have a contract at Anderlecht; he was there simply as a youth player who sometimes trained with the first squad, although he was a member of their reserve team.
+He was hoping for some playing minutes in the Belgian cup, but never played as Anderlecht had bought a new defender.

 Then went from R.S.C.
 Anderlecht to K.V.
-Mechelen on 27 January 2009.
+Mechelen on the 27th of January 2009.

 International

-The 2007–2008 season saw him make more appearances with Anderlecht and make his way into the Belgian U-17s (now in the Belgian U-20s).
-He later made another 9 appearances, gaining 14 caps in the 2007/2008 season.
+The 2007–2008 season saw him make more appearances with Anderlecht and make his way into the Belgian U-17s (Now in the Belgian U-20s).
+He later made another 9 appearances, gaining 14 caps in the 2007–2008 season.

-This season, he has made another 10 caps, making his total appearances up to a total over 25.
+In the 2023–2024 season, he had made another 10 caps, bringing his total appearances to a total over 25.

-Cor Gillis was the captain for the Belgians U-17 and was regarded as a great prospect then, but now it looks he is passed by numerous other Belgian talents.
+Cor Gillis served as captain of the Belgian U-17 team and was regarded as a promising prospect.
+In later years, other Belgian players received greater attention.